Does noise cause hearing loss?

 Are some people more likely to have hearing loss caused by noise?

 Yes.
-Some types of chemotherapy and radiation increase your risk of noise-induced hearing loss.
-You should be especially careful to protect yourself from loud noise if you have had these treatments.
+Some types of chemotherapy and radiation increase the risk of hearing loss from noise.
+You should be especially careful to protect your child from loud noises if they are having these treatments.

-The following are some examples of activities that can be hazardous to your hearing.
+The following are some examples of things that can be hearing hazards.

 |vacuum cleaners||construction workers||boaring or water-skiing|